 Home health aide: A person who provides services that do not need the skills of a licensed nurse or therapist, such as help with personal care (like bathing, using the toilet, dressing, or carrying out the prescribed exercises).
 Home health aides do not have a nursing license or provide therapy.
-(Chapter 4, Section D, page 49.)
+For more information, refer to Chapter 4, Section D, page 51.